 By Jenny Griffin

-Energy efficient windows play a vital role in creating a more attractive and affordable home.
+Energy efficient windows play a vital role in creating a more attractive and affordable home to run.

-Eco-friendly glazing not only reduces heating and cooling bills, but also provides a healthier and more comfortable living space.
+They not only reduce heating and cooling bills, but also create a healthier and more comfortable living space.

-In simple terms these are windows treated and constructed to maintain a comfortable temperature in a room or building.
+In simple terms these are windows which maintain a comfortable temperature in a room or building.

 For colder locations, energy efficient windows keep out drafts and prevent cold air from penetrating indoors, while keeping warm air inside.

-Tropical climates and warmer regions will benefit from windows that are able to open up to allow adequate ventilation, which can reduce the need for cooling.
+Tropical climates and warmer regions benefit from windows which allow adequate ventilation, reducing the need for air conditioning.

-Energy efficient windows are rated according to their insulating properties – before selecting windows, it is best to understand how these ratings work:
+Energy efficient windows are rated according to their insulating properties.
+Before buying windows, it is good to understand how these ratings work: